diglet48/FOC-Stim/docs/focstim-v4-assembly.md

 Insert the frontpanel into the case and tighten the 2mm banana jacks.
 The best tool for grabbing onto the jacks is a small torx bit, just jam it into the hole.

+The order is be red - blue - yellow - green.

 Jacks should be a loose fit, if they are extremely tight you may delaminate the frontpanel during tightening.